 Credit Reporting Time Limit for Public Records

-Most public records can remain on your credit report for seven years.
+Most bankruptcy records can remain on your credit report for seven to 10 years.
 Chapter 7 bankruptcy, however, can stay on your credit report for up to 10 years.
-In California, tax liens can stay on your credit report up to 10 years from the date the lien was filed.
-Unpaid tax liens, in some cases, may stay on your credit report for up to 15 years.
+A foreclosure can stay on your report for seven years.